 Finding a Top Financial Advisor Firm in La Mesa, CA

 If you’re looking for a way to narrow down the long list of financial advisors in La Mesa, California, our review of the city’s top firms can help.
 We’ve compared each firm’s assets under management (AUM), advisory services, investment strategies, industry credentials and more.
-SmartAsset’s free financial advisor matching service can also help you connect with local advisors.
+SmartAsset’s free financial advisor matching service can also help you connect with advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Petix & Botte Financial, Inc. Find an Advisor||$300,498,000||Varies based on account type|| || |

 |2||Davis & Seiley Wealth Management, Inc. Find an Advisor||$189,400,913||$250,000|| || |

 |3||Blue Summit Wealth Management Find an Advisor||$168,743,694||No set account minimum|| || |

 To find the top financial advisors in La Mesa, we first identified all firms registered with the SEC in the city.
 Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 - AUMFirms with more total assets under management are ranked higher.